Sayeman Beach Resort: Tax evasion

 According to a report published by Income Tax Department in 2021, no income tax return has been submitted by the resort authority for 6 years from 2015.
 After publication of the report, the authority paid ৳4 million in advance as income tax return.
 The report also noted that the resort had falsified their income.

 Pollution

 In 2019, the Environment Department fined the authority ৳50,000 for allegedly dumping polluted water into the sea.

 Lawsuit

 In 1999, 15 square kilometers of coastal area of Cox's Bazar was legally declared as a protected area for environmental reasons, but the Sayeman Beach Resort authority took the land of the area on lease to build the resort at Kolatoli.
 In 2019, a lawsuit ruled that the lease was invalid and the resort building was ordered to be demolished.

 Award

 In 2019, Sayeman Beach Resort won South Asian Travel Awards (SATA) award under leading beach resort category.
 In an event was held in Sri Lanka, the award was given to Mahboob Rahman, managing director of the resort.
+It again became recipient of the award in 2024.